 It stands for white sandy beaches, scenic nature parks, and tranquil waterways.
 If you enjoy boating, golfing, sailing, fishing, snorkeling, sunbathing and the arts and entertainment, you will love it here.
 But before you saddle the horses to go on a house hunt, you need to understand that the three counties of the Tri-County area are quite different.
-Therefore, it is always good to get acquainted with the area.
+Therefore, it is always good to get acquainted with the area first.

 Are you new to the Manatee, Sarasota, and Charlotte County area and aren’t sure about which neighborhood might be best for you?
 You get to know the communities first before you can go on a house hunt.
 You don’t want to end up with the “right home” in the “wrong” neighborhood.

 Check out the information on our website and contact us.
 We can give you as much background information as possible.

 Manatee County, which is located north of Sarasota County, fills the gap between the busy tri-county area and the even more busy greater St Petersburg/Tampa metropolitan area.
 The Sunshine Skyway Bridge is actually the link between the two busy places.
 Manatee County is a business friendly area, and top rated tourist destination, featuring white sandy beaches, fine dining, and an exciting nightlife.
 Read more here...

 Sarasota County, which is bordering Manatee County to the north and Charlotte County to the south, is the center of the tri-county area.
 The City of Sarasota occupies by far the smaller area, while Sarasota County includes cities like Venice, part of Englewood, and North Port as well.
 The city of Sarasota itself has only a little over 50,000 residents; the county has almost happy 400,000 residents.
 Read more here..